varunpilankar/il0g/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I'm Computer Science Instructor and Co-Founder of eHom.
+<p>I'm Computer Science Instructor and Co-Founder of <a href= "www.ehom.co.in">eHom</a>.
 I love coding to solve my daily problems.
 Born and bought up in Mumbai, the city that never sleeps.
 Inherent Food experimenter, but turned Vegetarian.</p>

 <h2>Skills</h2>